 Payment is not made directly to relatives for Respite Services.
 Relatives providing Respite shall be employees of a Certified Medicaid Agency and can be qualified to provide the service.
 Services provided by relatives for Respite are only for the extraordinary care that is beyond that which would ordinarily be provided to a child of the same age and developmental stage.
 The CMA case manager assessment utilizing the ULTC100.2 tool and the Service Plan determines that the care is extraordinary.
 All Respite services are prior authorized by the CMA Case manager.
 Respite care is limited to 30 days per year.
-The Department monitors this benefit through the CMA case manager surveys to ensure that controls are in place and payments are made only for services rendered.
+The Department monitors this benefit through the CMA case management annual review, by MMIS claims adjudication and post-payment review of records, and agency surveys to ensure that controls are in place and payments are made only for services rendered.

 Other policy.
+Specify: